 Tower Hall, Room 4104

 Minor: 24 credits

-Global, cultural and language students are required to participate in an experiential learning placement, and have several off-campus options from which to choose.
+Global, Cultural & Language Studies majors are required to participate in an experiential learning placement, and have several off-campus options from which to choose.
 Off-campus programs that provide global, cultural and language majors with internships or service-learning experiences include HECUA (Higher Education Consortium for Urban Affairs), and the Washington Semester at American University.

 Others choose to pursue graduate study in economics, global studies, political science, law, medicine, cultural studies, or language and culture instruction at national and international institutions of higher education.